Prompt Engineering Tips for Tech Leaders

 Treat prompts like code.
 Version control, code review, the works.
 I skip inline comments unless something is genuinely weird.

-Control your context.
-Don’t dump everything.
-Curate what you feed in.
+Don’t dump your whole codebase into the context window.
+Pick what you feed in.
 Precise snippets beat wall-of-text context.

 What to Do Next